San Juan Guarita

 San Juan Guarita is a municipality in the Honduran department of Lempira.
 It is one of the smallest municipalities of the Honduran Lempira department.
-The best way to go to Guarita is via Santa Rosa de Copán-San Marcos de Ocotepeque-Cololaca-Guarita and it takes about 2.5 hours.
+The best way to access Guarita is via Santa Rosa de Copán-San Marcos de Ocotepeque-Cololaca-Guarita; travelling by car, the journey takes about 2.5 hours.

 History

-In the census of 1887, it appears as "El Rodeo", of Guarita municipality.
-In the administration of the president, Rafael Lopez Gutierrez, a decree was emitted to create the municipality on February 21, 1921.
-It was created with land that remained after its inhabitants sold the land to the "Ladinos" of Guarita.
-This caused problems to acquire the official land titles, and they decided to separate from Guarita.
+In the census of 1887, the town appears as the village of El Rodeo, included with the town of Guarita.
+Between 1917 and 1919, the Indigenous population attempted to find copies of the deeds for their lands, which produced conflict among the Indigenous community and the Latinos.
+Under the administration of President Rafael Lopez Gutierrez, Guarita was incorporated on 21 February 1921.
+El Rodeo was created with land that remained after its original inhabitants informally sold their land to the Latinos of Guarita, making the acquisition of official land title difficult; these challenges and conflicts inspired the town's separation from Guarita.

-Between 1917 and 1919, the Amerindians tried to negotiate their land title, and this produced internal friction and disputes amongst Amerindians and Ladinos.
-Guarita became a city on February 26, 1934.
-Under the decree No 1187, the municipality of "San Juan Guarita" was created.
-On July 4, 1929, the governor of Lempira department and the military chief laid out the boundaries of the municipality, including its villages.
-It had to be respected by both municipalities and its adjudged rights forcing them to take the correcting measures by the Legislative Power.
-It was subscribed in both municipalities, but the differences continued among the towns.
-In 1935, the people were able to get a legitimate copy of the land titles and therefore the relationships among the inhabitants of both municipalities were improved.
+On 4 July 1929, the boundaries of the Municipality of Guarita and the villages within its orbit were drawn by the Governor of Lempira and the military chief.
+Guarita became a city on 26 February, 1934, while under Decree Number 1187, the Municipality of San Juan Guarita was created as a separate polity at the same time.
+Disagreements between the two towns continued, however, and the municipality nullified the sales of land made by the Indigenous people of San Juan Guarita to the people of Guarita.
+Since 1935, copies of the titles for communal lands are being found and relations between San Juan Guarita and Guarita have improved.

 Geography

-San Juan Guarita is based on the half of a mountain.
-It is surrounded by pine and oak tree forests.
-Also the mountains and hills are very steep and irregular.
-The weather has changed from cool to warmer every year due to the Forest exploitation.
-In 2020, San Juan Guarita had 3.13 kha covered by natural forests.
-It extended over 62% of the municipality's land area.
-In 2023, it lost 1 ha of its natural forest areas.
+San Juan Guarita is located on the western side of a mountain, surrounded by pine and oak tree forests, among mountains which are very steep and irregular.
+As a consequence of forest exploitation, the weather is warming every year.
+In 2020, San Juan Guarita had 3.13 kha covered by natural forests, extending over 62% of the municipality's land area.
+By 2023, it had lost 1 ha of its natural forest areas.